 Section 3.13.
 FEES AND COMPENSATION OF TRUSTEES.
 Trustees and members of committees may receive such reimbursement of expenses as may be fixed or determined by resolution of the Board of Trustees.
 This Section 3.13 shall not be construed to preclude any trustee from serving the Association in any other capacity as an officer, agent, employee or otherwise and receiving compensation for those services.

 Section 3.14.
 REMOVAL.
-One or more or all of the trustees of the Association may be removed with or without cause at any time by the affirmative vote of at least sixty percent (60%) of the Members represented either in person or by proxy at a meeting of Members called for that purpose at which a quorum present, provided, however, that (i) as to the trustees elected by Founding Schools under Section 3.2(a) of these Bylaws, such trustees may only be removed by the affirmative vote of at least sixty (60) percent of the Founding Schools represented either in person or by proxy at a meeting of Founding Schools called for that purpose at which a quorum present, and (ii) as to the trustees elected by Members under Section 3.2(b) of these Bylaws, such trustees may only be removed by the affirmative vote of at least sixty (60) percent of the Members entitled to vote on the amendment and represented either in person or by proxy at a meeting of Members called for that purpose at which a quorum is present.
+One or more or all of the trustees of the Association may be removed with or without cause at any time by the affirmative vote of at least sixty percent (60%) of the Members represented either in person or by proxy at a meeting of Members called for that purpose at which a quorum present.

 ARTICLE IV